benmalcom/financial-cents-challenge/README.md

 # Financial Cents Challenge

 Welcome to the Financial Cents Challenge repository!
-This project was created using Vite, built with Vue 3, and styled with Tailwind CSS.
-Below, you'll find instructions on how to set up and run the project, along with additional information about the design decisions and thoughts behind it.
+This project was created using Vite, built with Vue 3, Tailwind CSS.

 ### Project Setup

-To get started, follow these steps to set up the project:
+To get started, Make sure you have Node.js (version 16 and upwards) installed on your machine, then run the command below in the project root:

 ```sh
 npm install